theNewDynamic/oregonsadventurecoast.com/content/event/christmas-in-july-film-festival.md

 {{< spacer "30" >}}

-## **Experience the Ultimate Batman Film Festival at the Historic Egyptian Theatre!**
+## **Experience the Magic of Christmas in July at the Historic Egyptian Theatre!**

-On the weekend of May 16-18th, step into the grandeur of Hollywood’s golden age and immerse yourself in a weekend dedicated to the Dark Knight at the Historic Egyptian Theatre in Coos Bay!
-The Batman Weekend Film Festival brings Gotham’s most iconic cinematic moments to the big screen, from classic caped crusader adventures to modern masterpieces.
+From July 19–21, escape the summer heat and step into a winter wonderland of holiday cheer at the Historic Egyptian Theatre in Coos Bay! **The Christmas in July Film Festival** brings beloved holiday classics back to the big screen—including *Elf*, *Home Alone*, and *The Shop Around the Corner*—for a weekend of laughter, nostalgia, and heartwarming fun.

-Celebrating its 100th anniversary in 2025, the Egyptian Theatre is the perfect setting for this legendary tribute.
-With its rich history, stunning architecture, and classic movie palace ambiance, this venue transports you straight into the world of Gotham—where shadows loom large, heroes rise, and unforgettable stories unfold.
+As the Egyptian Theatre approaches its 100th anniversary in 2025, there’s no better place to relive these timeless favorites than inside this beautifully preserved movie palace.
+With its golden-era charm and festive atmosphere, you’ll feel like you’ve been transported straight to the North Pole (without the snow!).

-Join fellow fans for a weekend of thrilling action, mystery, and nostalgia in one of Oregon’s most spectacular historic theaters.
-Whether you’re a lifelong Batman aficionado or discovering these films for the first time, this festival is an experience you won’t want to miss.
+Bring your friends, family, or that one cousin who keeps their Christmas lights up year-round—and celebrate the season of joy a little early this year.
+Whether you’ve watched these films a hundred times or are experiencing them for the first time, this holiday weekend at the Egyptian Theatre is sure to warm your heart.

-<a href="https://www.egyptiantheatre.events/" target="_blank" rel="noopener">Visit the Egyptian Theatre’s website for showtimes and details.</a>
+<a href="https://www.egyptiantheatre.events" target="_blank" rel="noopener">Visit the Egyptian Theatre’s website for showtimes and details.</a>

 {{< spacer "25" >}}